schnellerhase/schnellerhase.github.io/content/posts/2024/gsoc.md

 \end{bmatrix}.
 $$

-These changes are part of a (open) [pull request](https://github.com/FEniCS/dolfinx/pull/3354) and are required for debugging and testing the transfer matrix implementation alike.
+These changes are part of a (merged) [pull request](https://github.com/FEniCS/dolfinx/pull/3354) and are required for debugging and testing the transfer matrix implementation alike.

 ## Geometric Twogrid Example